tahirtwsf/Digital_Image_Processor/README.md

 First, make sure that the version of Python installed on your machine is Python 3.7.4.
 Python can be downloaded from this link: https://www.python.org/downloads/windows/
 Pillow is also required for this program to function so ensure that you install it from this link: https://pypi.org/project/Pillow/#files (make sure you choose the cp37 version that corresponds to your machine).
-Finally, the Cimpl library can be obtained by contacting the SCE department at Carleton University.
+Finally, the Cimpl library can be obtained by contacting the SCE department at Carlton University.
 _________________________________________________________________________